-Bath will launch the first charging clean air zone (CAZ) outside London in March, next year.
+Bath has launched the first charging clean air zone (CAZ) outside London, today.

 Bath & North East Somerset Council says it considered air quality, traffic levels and the impacts of Covid-19 on local businesses and the economy, before agreeing the new start date of March 15, with the Government.